Leptonita/SPRINT-8-REACT/README.md

 EX10 - testing

 :::: Due to compatibility issues between testing library / jest / axios I had to modify package.json:
+:::: this didn't do the job correctly:::::"test": "react-scripts test --transformIgnorePatterns node_modules/?!my-library-dir/"

+Finally it works for me updating package.json with:
-"test": "react-scripts test --transformIgnorePatterns node_modules/?!my-library-dir/"
+"test": "react-scripts test --transformIgnorePatterns node_modules/?!axios/",

 and I wrapped each component tested with Provider and even with Routes when necessary.